Onkar-nst/trustlayer-backend/idea.md

 5. **Trust Score** — Auto-calculated from transactions + reviews
 6. **Dispute** — Users can challenge unfair reviews

-## Non-Goals (Out of Scope)

-- No frontend / UI (API only)
-- No payment processing
-- No AI/ML
-- No mobile app
-- No blockchain

 ## Future Scope

 - Public API for third-party platforms